Sebastianhju/Runeterra-5e/NewRunes.md

 ### Presence of Mind <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Precision/PresenceOfMind.png" Align=left width=7% height=7%>

 Once a turn, when you deal damage to an enemy you gain a stack of _manastore_.
 Also whenever you score a takedown, you gain a stack of _Manastore_.
-Whenever you have 5 stacks of manastore, you regain mana equal to your proficiency bonus.
+Whenever you have 5 stacks of manastore, you regain spellslots with a combined spelllevel equal to your proficiency bonus.

 ---